1206dev/Nuxt-3-Laravel-11-Fullstack-Boilerplate-with-Admin-Login-Client-Side/README.md

-# Nuxt 3 + Laravel Fullstack Boilerplate with Admin Login
+# Nuxt 3 + Laravel Fullstack Boilerplate with Admin Login Server Side

 A modern fullstack starter kit using **Nuxt 3 (server-side)** as frontend and **Laravel 11** as backend API.
 Includes basic admin login using **Laravel Sanctum**.